dn-11/wg-quick-op/README.md

 # wg-quick-op

-based on [wg-quick-op](https://github.com/nmiculinic/wg-quick-go), but with more futures for openwrt
+based on [wg-quick-op](https://github.com/nmiculinic/wg-quick-go), but with more feature for openwrt

 why not use luci-app-wireguard? because it's not enough for dn11.